NOC-MSM/Wishbone/README.md

 sbatch run_nemo1326_24x_v2.slurm
 ```

-There are a few variables to set in `run_nemo1326_24x_v2.slurm`.
+To conduct a test run there are a few variables to set in `run_nemo1326_24x_v2.slurm`.
 For example, the following variables will generate a 2-hour simulation split in 1-hour jobs.
 ```bash
 # ========================================================
 # PARAMETERS TO SET